matthew-grund/qtYam/README.md

 # qtYam
-Qt interface to Yamaha receivers, in python.
+Qt interface to Yamaha receivers, coded in Python.